rsdoiel/ancillary/README.md

 # Ancillary

+A proof of concept web service/web browser combo for building Go based applications bound to a Web tech UI.

-Like Electron but so much less.
+    "Ancillary, like Electron but so much less"

 Ancillary provides a simple way of creating a GUI leveraging a web browser and Go's native http library.
 Electron has become very polular for making